zio/zio-sql/docs/overview/index.md

 val executed : ZIO[Has[SqlDriver], Exception, Int] = execute(query)
 ```
-As the type of `executed` indicates, you need to provide an SqlDriver in order to run this effect.
+As the type of `executed` indicates, you need to provide an `SqlDriver` in order to run this effect.
 The result *Int* is the number of rows updated.

 ### More examples
-More examples can be found in zio-sql test suite (PostgresModuleSpec, SqlServerModuleSpec, …) or in zio-sql-example application in resources.
+More examples can be found in zio-sql test suite (`PostgresModuleSpec`, `SqlServerModuleSpec`, …) or in zio-sql-example application in resources.

 ### What is missing
-As of now (February 2022) zio team is actively working on:
+As of now - Q1 2022 - zio-sql contributors is actively working on:
 - returning generated IDs from inserts
 - introduce nullable columns - for which user won’t need to input values
 - introduce auto generated columns - for which user cannot input values